derailed/popeye/README.md

 * Building from source
    Popeye was built using go 1.12+.
 In order to build Popeye from source you must:
    1. Clone the repo
-   2. Set env var *GO111MODULE=on*
-   3. Add the following command in your go.mod file
+   2. Add the following command in your go.mod file

       ```text
       replace (